On Liberty falls into four broad parts:

 This is known as the Harm Principle.
-It seems to be quite uncompromising: we are only allowed to limit an individual’s liberty for the sake of preventing that person from harming others, period.
+It seems to be quite uncompromising: we are only allowed to limit an individual’s liberty to prevent that person from harming others, period.
 The most natural understanding of “harm” is an action that makes someone worse off than they would have been without the action.
 But there is reason to wonder if this is what Mill has in mind since he lists several cases in which society can force people to do things for the benefit of others as opposed to preventing them from harming others; these are listed on the handout.

 The beginning of chapter 4 suggests something different.
 There, Mill defines “harm” as a violation of an individual’s rights.
 If that is what he means, it pushes the question back to what rights we have.
 I think Mill has to choose between two options:

-A list of rights drawn roughly from common sense, kind of like the one Locke uses.
+A list of rights drawn roughly from common sense, much like what you find in Locke.

 A list of rights derived from utilitarianism, as Mill suggests in chapter 5 of Utilitarianism.

 Mill does not go into this.
 But I think he is rhetorically suggesting the first while actually relying on the second.

 One thing that Mill seems pretty clear about is that there is a distinction between actions that harm others and actions that merely offend others.
 According to the harm principle, society may limit liberty to prevent harmful actions, but it may not do so in order to prevent merely offensive ones.
 Mill’s argument for this distinction is on the second page of the handout (ch.
 4, par.
 12).